ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

 - Backup and archive features that include long-term retention of data
 - Backup and restore tool for periodic copies of data and applications to a separate, secondary device or secondary site and then by using those copies to recover the data and applications.
 - Up to 95% data reduction.
 FalconStor reduces the storage capacity required by backup data on-premises and in the cloud by up to 95%.
-- Ransomware Protection.
-Recover data from any point in time with air-gapped, immutable backups.
+- Ransomware protection to recover data from any point in time with air-gapped, immutable backups
-- Offsite Protection.
-For offsite protection, StorSafe VTL exports virtual tapes as physical tapes, and keeps track of their location with a management dashboard.
+- StorSafe VTL exports virtual tapes as physical tapes, and keeps track of their location with a management dashboard for offsite protection.
 Virtual tapes can remain in the library for fast restores or can be stubbed when exported to local object storage.
-- High Performance.
-Improve both backup and recovery.
+- High performance to improve both backup and recovery
-- Modernize.
-FalconStor is 100% compatible with existing backup software, hardware, and operational procedures.
+- Modernize by using FalconStor that's 100% compatible with existing backup software, hardware, and operational procedures.

 This third-party product is provided by a vendor outside of {{site.data.keyword.cloud_notm}} and is subject to a separate agreement between you and the third party if you accept their terms. {{site.data.keyword.cloud_notm}} is not responsible for the product and makes no privacy, security, performance, support, or other commitments regarding the product.
 {: important}